ArjunFrancis/FREE-AI-RESOURCES/resources/mathematics-for-ai.md

 ## 📖 Overview

 Mathematics forms the theoretical foundation of AI and machine learning.
 Understanding linear algebra, calculus, probability, and optimization is crucial for comprehending how algorithms work, implementing models from scratch, and advancing research.
+Recent 2025 advances include practical probability engineering approaches for deep learning and comprehensive reviews of statistics in the AI era.

-**Keywords:** mathematics-for-ai, linear-algebra, calculus, probability-theory, statistics, optimization, matrix-computation, gradient-descent, mathematical-foundations, ml-math
+**Keywords:** mathematics-for-machine-learning, linear-algebra, calculus, probability-theory, statistics, optimization, matrix-computation, gradient-descent, mathematical-foundations, ml-math, probability-engineering, statistics-ai-era, deep-learning-theory, 2025

 **Skill Levels:** 🟢 Beginner | 🟡 Intermediate | 🔴 Advanced